RocketCommunicationsInc/astro-components-stencil/src/components/rux-global-status-bar/readme.md

 #### Named Slots

-There are three named slots in the Global Status Bar: left-side, app-meta, right-side.
+There are three named slots in the Global Status Bar: left-side, app-meta, and right-side.
 These can be used by declaring a slot attribute with the corresponding value on the element you want to be placed in that slot.

 -   left-side (`<div slot="left-side" />`): places the content with the left-side slot attribute on the far left of the Global Status Bar.
 The default component in the left-side slot is a `<rux-icon icon="apps" size="small">` which can be replaced by declaring a left-side slot in your markup or the icon can be changed by declaring a new menu-icon attribute.
 If a menu-icon attribute value is provided that does not match an icon in the rux-icon libary, then a console error will be displayed.
 -   app-meta (`<div slot="app-meta" />`): places the content with the app-meta slot attribute just to the right of the left-side slot, a common location for an application name and app state.
 This slot is in the middle of the Global Status Bar component, however its margin pushes it to the left.
 The default elements in the app-meta slot are heading 1 elements showing the default values for the appDomain, appName, and appVersion properties.
 The app-meta slot also contains placeholder divs for an application state and username component.
 These default elements can be replaced by declaring a app-meta slot in your markup or the default app-meta information can be changed by setting the optional properties of app-domain, app-name, and app-version.